 If you haven’t well it’s never too late to begin with step 1.

 That’s why I highly recommend you to invest in a nice program and equipment.

-- My calisthenics training program – Bar Brothers The System (click here to read my review)
+- My current calisthenics training program – Bar Brothers The System (click here to read my review)

 - My gymnastic rings